MichalOpoka/ecfr/cfr/title-39-Postal-Service/chapter-I-United-States-Postal-Service/subchapter-A-The-Board-Governors-US-Postal-Service/part-3-Board-Governors-Article-III/section-3.4.md

 (h) Authorization of the Postal Service to file a request with the Postal Regulatory Commission for adjustment of rates on an expedited basis due to extraordinary or exceptional circumstances, as provided in 39 U.S.C.
 3622(d)(1)(E).

-(i) Appointment and removal of the Inspector General under 39 U.S.C.
+(i) Appointment and removal (in conjunction with Commissioners of the Postal Regulatory Commission) of the Inspector General under 39 U.S.C.
 202(e).

 (j) Exercise of the authority of the Governors under 5 U.S.C.
 App.
 8G(f)(3)(A).